skyla2692/DataStructue/README.md

 - Stack
   - Parenthesis Check, Postfix Calculation is included in this chapter.
 - Queue
+  - Palindrome Check is included in this chapter.

 ## 03. Linked List
 - Singly Linked List